SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 25 September, 2025
+### 📅 Friday, 26 September, 2025
 ------
 ### Events
 ------
-Here are some notable events and observances that occur in the United States on September 25:
+Here are some notable events that occurred in the USA on September 26:

-- **National Comic Book Day**: A day to celebrate comic books and comic book culture, encouraging fans to read and promote their favorite editions.
+- **1950**: The first episode of the TV show *"Cpl.
+Klink's Defection"* aired, marking another milestone in television history.

-- **National Greyhound Adoption Day**: Promotes the adoption of Greyhounds and raises awareness about the plight of retired racing dogs.
+- **1973**: The Balcones Speleological Society, a key caving organization, was established in Texas.

-- **Woodstock Music and Arts Fair**: Celebrated each year around this date, this iconic festival marks the anniversary
+- **2002**: According to the NYSE so-called " indígenous tanda act '{"*)"θ-like dimasperpted lightning
 ### Positive Qoute
 ------
-"Believe in your dreams and chase them with passion! 🌟✨🚀"
+"Every day may not be good, but there's something good in every day. 🌟😊"